 Don't shove me around!

-Stealing front.
-I won't call it "losing time" because that's really an issue of a blackout that occurs due to a lack of co-consciousness and takes place alongside switching, where the term makes it sound like something went away.
-No, it didn't go away, it's just that for a variety of reasons your system is not set up to share front.
+This may or may not come with "losing time" — a blackout that occurs due to a lack of co-consciousness and can take place alongside switching.
+Makes it sound like time just "went away".
+No, it didn't go away, you weren't aware of it because for a variety of reasons your system is not set up to share front.

-I coined the term "stealing front" to describe what happens when someone slips into Front without explicit agreement or permission to take over.
-This is different from someone taking over if someone abandons Front which I think is okay although who takes over and what they do is another story.
-I won't be addressing that directly right now -- if it's problematic then it might fall under the "stealing front" category anyway.
+I'm trying to describe a type of switching that happens when someone slips into Front without explicit agreement or permission to take over.
+This is different from someone taking over if someone abandons Front which I think is okay although who takes over and what they do may be another story.
+I won't be addressing that directly right now -- if it's problematic then it might fall under the "grabbing the remote" category anyway.

-Presumably when someone steals front, they don't have permission for the other to take over.
+In this case when someone takes over, they don't have permission.
 This increases system anxiety, distrust, drives a wedge in between communication channels, makes people uncomfortable or even frightened, and puts people in adversarial positions regarding each other.
-In other words, the results of stealing front is the exact opposite of what we need to build more trust, co-awareness, co-consciousness and responsibility in our system.
-You could be working on building internal relationships for months and then someone steals front at the wrong time, does the wrong thing(s) and you take 3 steps back.
+In other words, the result of grabbing the remote or stealing front is the exact opposite of what we need to build more trust, co-awareness, co-consciousness and responsibility in our system.
+You could be working on building internal relationships for months and then someone grabs front at the wrong time, does things that harm trust and you take 3 steps back.

-Sometimes there's not much to do about stealing front -- system communication isn't ready for asking for permission, or a guardian is triggered to do their job and defend you.
-I suggest you build in some slack for folks stealing front until everyone learns other ways of stepping into Front in a more courteous manner.
-You could make a house rule that puts emphasis on being courteous about coming front, and trust for a time that residents will attempt to do so, and guests will continue to inadvertently take over in their usual ways.
-Once you have a good percent of buy-in on the lease signing, then I would expect you could start ramping up the courtesy requirements.
-Courtesy and ease in switching fronts might also happen spontaneously with building internal communication, especially if you continue to call it "stealing front" which has a negative connotation that at minimum registers as "rude" and "unacceptable" and at best to "punishable."
-Generally speaking, our internals aren't interested in being rude to one another, it's just that there's anarchy inside and no one knows how to behave any better towards each other.
+Sometimes there's not much to do about switching -- system communication isn't ready for asking for permission, or a guardian is triggered to do their job and defend you.
+I suggest you allow slack for folks grabbing front until everyone learns other ways of stepping into Front in a more courteous manner.
+You could make a house rule that puts emphasis on being courteous about coming front, and trust for a time that residents (those who agree to the rules) will attempt to do so, and guests (those who have not yet agreed to the rules, maybe because they aren't even aware they're living there) will continue to inadvertently take over in their usual ways.
+Once you have a good percent of buy-in on the agreements, then you could start ramping up the courtesy requirements.
+Courtesy and ease in switching fronts might also happen spontaneously with building internal communication, especially if you continue to call it "stealing front" or "grabbing the remote" which has a negative connotation that at minimum registers as "rude" and "unacceptable" and at best to "something I wouldn't want to do."
+Generally speaking, our internals aren't interested in being rude to one another.
+Often it's just that there's anarchy inside and no one knows how to behave any better towards each other.